Is Rental Income Passive or Earned Income?

 Tax Consequences of Passive Rental Income

 As with any other type of passive income, you are not allowed to take a loss on the activity.
 Instead, you must wait to earn some money from that source before you make the deduction.
 Fortunately, you can carry those losses forward for as long as necessary.
 If you are going through an extremely rough stage that is characterized by enormous passive losses, remember that all those loses will morph into the much-needed deductions once your venture becomes profitable again.
+For more tailored guidance on managing your rental income and filing taxes as a landlord, check out our Landlord Tax Filing Help resource.

 Tax Consequences of Active Rental Income